yousef19-meet/y2s18-css/README.md

 ## Lab 3

 1. Open `lab3.html`.
-You will see plenty of `div`s in it, with content, but no classes or ids!
+You will see plenty of `div`s in it, with a **title**, **sidebar** and some **content**, and a **container**.

-2. Your job is to add classes and ids until the page has a *title*, a *side bar*, *side bar links*, and a *main content* section.

-3. Open `lab3.css`.
+2. Open `lab3.css`.
 Give the sidebar a light background color of your choosing, and make the title bar have larger letters.

+3. Make the title banner have a height of 60px.

+4. Position the sidebar and main content below the title, next to each other, using `position: absolute`.
+Have the main content be positioned 200px from the left.

-4. Make it so that the side bar is to the left of the main content (using the `float` attribute).
-Then, make the sidebar take up 10% of the width of the screen, and the main content 90%.
+5. Make it so the sidebar is exactly wide enough to touch the main content.

-5. Have the title banner take up 10% of the height of the screen, using the `height` attribute, and the side bar 90%.
+6. Give the container a height of 100%.
+This is because the container has only absolutely positioned `<div>`s inside it, which means it has zero size by default.

+7. Now, give the sidebar a height of 100%.

 #### Extra:
-- Center the text in the title banner and in the sidebar contents using the `text-align` property
+- Center the text in the title banner using the `position` and `transform` properties
-- Look up the `calc()` function and how it works
+- Look up the `calc()` function and how it works, and explain it to a TA
 - Make the sidebar have a gradient background

+## Lab 4

+1. Open `lab3.css` again.

+2.